edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ### Gauge Visuals

 I added a set of three gauges, showing the current-quarter performance of Orders, Revenue and Profit against a quarterly target.
-The CEO had told me that they were targeting 10% quarter-on-quarter growth in all three metrics.
+The CEO told me they targeted 10% quarter-on-quarter growth in all three metrics.

-In my measures table, I defined DAX measures for the three metrics, and for the quarterly targets for each metric.
+In my measures table, I defined DAX measures for the three metrics and quarterly targets for each metric.
 I used the TOTALQTD and CALCULATE functions to calculate the cumulative values and the target values based on the 10% growth rate.

-I created three gauge visuals, and assigned the measures I had created.
-In each case, the maximum value of the gauge was set to the target, so that the gauge showed as full when the target was met.
+I created three gauge visuals and assigned the measures I had created.
+In each case, the maximum value of the gauge was set to the target, so the gauge showed as full when the target was met.

-I applied conditional formatting to the callout value (the number in the middle of the gauge), so that it showed as red if the target was not yet met, and black otherwise.
-I used different colours if it fit better with my colour scheme.
+I applied conditional formatting to the callout value (the number in the middle of the gauge), so it showed as red if the target was not yet met and black otherwise.

-I arranged my gauges so that they were evenly spaced along the top of the report, but left another similarly-sized space for the card visuals that displayed which slicer states were currently selected.
+I arranged my gauges to be evenly spaced along the report's top.
+I left another similarly-sized space for the card visuals that displayed which slicer states were currently selected.
 I used the alignment and distribution tools to adjust the position and size of my visuals.

 ### Filter State Cards

-To the left of the gauges, I put some placeholder shapes for the cards which will show the filter state.
+To the left of the gauges, I put some placeholder shapes for the cards, which will show the filter state.
 Using a colour in keeping with my theme, I added two rectangle shapes.
-I will sort out the values for these later on, once I had added the slicer panel.
+I will sort out the values for these once I have added the slicer panel.

 ### Area Chart of Revenue by Product Category

-I wanted to add an area chart that showed how the different product categories were performing in terms of revenue over time.
+I wanted to add an area chart showing how the different product categories were performing in terms of revenue over time.

-I added a new area chart, and applied the following fields:
+I added a new area chart and applied the following fields:

 X axis is Dates[Start of Quarter]
 Y axis is Total Revenue